 1. Beware of Slippery Cutting Conditions

 A significant concern that people who want to use their chainsaws in the rain have to deal with is that things can become very slippery when the surface is wet.
 It is essential to ensure you always have a solid footing anytime you are working outside in the snow or rain.
 Additionally, ensure you still have a good grip on your chainsaw.

 2. Use Protective Equipment

-If you plan on working in the shower, you must wear the appropriate clothing and protective equipment.
-It includes gloves with additional grip and weather boots.
+If you plan on working in the rain, you must wear the appropriate clothing and protective equipment.
 This protective gear helps a lot in avoiding any misadventures.
 By wearing water-resistant and warm clothing, you will also be comfortable and able to stay concentrated on the cutting job.

 3. Use the Right Chain Type

 4. Be Cautious of Debris Stuck to the Tree

 Cutting through debris like rocks and dirt will likely damage your chain.
-Therefore, ensure you have checked and cleared any debris that sticks to whatever you want to cut, also on the lowermost part of the tree where you would not see it.
+Therefore, ensure you have checked and cleared any debris that is stuck to whatever you want to cut, especially on the lowermost part of the tree where you would not see it.